Ten things you should know about your uterus. OK, some of them might not be essential knowledge, but they are funny.

 10. It can be transplanted

 In uterine transplantation, a healthy uterus is transplanted into a woman without uterus.
 This surgical procedure was first researched in 1918 and various attempts, with mixed results, followed in Germany (1931), Saudi Arabia (2000) and Turkey (2011).
 In September 2014, the first baby was born from a transplanted womb, in Sweden; his mother, who was born without a uterus, received one from a friend who had already gone through menopause.
-In the USA, the first successful birth after a uterine transplantation took place in 2017, and in the UK, doctors are currently preparing for the first uterus transplant to take place later this year.
+In the USA, the first successful birth after a uterine transplantation took place in 2017.
+In the UK, a team of eight surgeons has recently performed the first successful transplant during which a woman received a womb donated by her 40 year old sister.